 This couple is so into the traveling adventure that they blew out their savings of four years for their first home trip.
 They plan to travel all over South East Asia, Australia, and New Zealand.

 18. Travel with Ease Blog

-This travel blog is special and different in the way that it attendant to the needs of older people and people with disabilities who like to travel.
-Let’s face it disable people and older folks do travel and anyone trying to be inclusive should get the appreciation.
+This travel blog is special and different in that it attains to the needs of older people and people with disabilities who like to travel.
+Let’s face it disabled people and older folks do travel, and anyone trying to be inclusive should get appreciation.
 So show some love to this great blog.
-It has some brilliant tips that could make travelling easy for anyone.
+It has some brilliant tips that could make traveling easy for anyone.

-Susan and Trisha are very close friends united by the fact that both their fathers served the army in WWII.
-They met 15 years ago at one of the Band of Brothers events.
-Both suffer from different types of osteoarthritis but share the love of traveling.
-Thus the blog came into being in hope of helping others in similar situations.
+Susan and Trisha are very close friends, united by the fact that both their fathers served in the army in WWII.
+They met 15 years ago at one of the Bands of Brothers events.
+Both suffer from different types of osteoarthritis but share a love of traveling.
+Thus the blog came into being in the hope of helping others in similar situations.